GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 Conclusion:
 This project will gel together much better as a whole if I change and narrow the primary target user group to just those specifically looking to summit Wainwrights.
 I will consider a secondary target user group of those who enjoy fell walking in the Lake District and might be looking to find out more about the Wainwright fells when designing the site but they will not be the main focus.
 The results of this survey will be further used to inform the scope plane of development.

+#### Overall Conclusion

+My research findings (both competion and user) have led to an evolution of my target user group and a fine-tuning of the purpose of this website and the value for me as the owner.
+This can all be seen within the initial summary for the Strategy Plane.

 </details>